beast-dev/doc/tutorials/markov_jumps_rewards/markov_jumps_rewards.md

 	</generalDataType>
 ```

-This is easier to interpret in we add carriage returns after every 17th element of the vector:
+The vector is easier to interpret as a matrix if we add carriage returns after every 17th element:

 ```xml
 		<parameter id="host.count" value="